thesauri/dpad-compose/README.md

 )
 ```

-These are the primary colors for each row, but to further distinguish them horizontally let's darkened them progressively:
+These are the primary colors for each row, but to further distinguish them horizontally let's darken them progressively:

 ```kotlin
 val itemsPerRow = 10